This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

 - Cut ripe pears into quarters and remove the core.
 Slice roughly into ½-inch pieces and place in a 7- or 8-quart slow cooker.
 Add lemon juice, honey, cinnamon sticks, and ground ginger.
 Place cloves and cardamon pods in a small cheesecloth bag and add to the pears.
 Slice vanilla beans in half lengthwise and remove the seeds with the back of a knife.
 Add seeds and pods to the slow cooker.
-Turn the cooker on high for 8 hours.10 lb pears, 2 tbsp lemon juice, 3 tbsp honey, 3 cinnamon sticks, 1 ½ tsp ground ginger, 12 whole cloves, 6 whole cardamom pods, 3 vanilla beans (or 1 tbsp vanilla extract)
+Turn the cooker on high for 8 hours.10 lb pears, 2 tbsp fresh lemon juice, 3 tbsp honey, 3 cinnamon sticks, 1 ½ tsp ground ginger, 12 whole cloves, 6 whole cardamom pods, 3 vanilla beans (or 1 tbsp vanilla extract)

 - After 8 hours, remove the lid and cook an additional 1-4 hours to cook off excess liquid.